Alto flute

-The alto flute is an instrument in the Western concert flute family, the second-highest member below the standard C flute after the uncommon flûte d'amour.
-It is the third most common member of its family after the standard C flute and the piccolo.
+The alto flute is an instrument in the Western concert flute family, pitched below the standard C flute and the uncommon flûte d'amour.
+It is the third-most common member of its family after the standard C flute and the piccolo.
 It is characterized by its rich, mellow tone in the lower portion of its range.
+The bore of the alto flute is considerably larger in diameter and longer than the C flute and requires a larger column of air (volume of air) from the player, though it also requires a slower airspeed.
+This gives it a greater dynamic presence in the bottom octave and a half of its range.
+Its range is from G3 (the G below middle C) to G6 (4 ledger lines above the treble clef staff) plus an altissimo register stretching to D♭7.
 It uses the same fingerings as the C flute and piccolo, but is a transposing instrument in G (sounding a perfect fourth lower than written).

-The bore of the alto flute is considerably larger in diameter and longer than a C flute and requires more breath from the player.
-This gives it a greater dynamic presence in the bottom octave and a half of its range.

-It was the favourite flute variety of Theobald Boehm, who perfected its design.

-Its range is from G3 (the G below middle C) to G6 (4 ledger lines above the treble clef staff) plus an altissimo register stretching to D7.
-The headjoint may be straight or curved.

-British music that uses this instrument often refers to it as a bass flute, which can be confusing since there is a distinct instrument known by that name.
-This naming confusion originated in the fact that the modern flute in C is pitched in the same range as the Renaissance tenor flute; therefore, a lower pitched instrument would be called a bass.
+British music that uses this instrument often refers to it as a bass flute, which can be confusing since there is a distinct instrument called the bass flute.
+This particular naming confusion originated in the fact that the modern C flute is pitched in the same range as the Renaissance tenor flute; implying that a lower-pitched instrument should be called 'bass', following the pattern of other instruments.
+However, the flute family's pitch-range naming system does not correspond correctly to human voice pitches (see description of ranges in the C flute article).

-Headjoint shape

-Alto flute headjoints are built in 'curved' and 'straight' versions.
-The curved headjoint is frequently preferred by smaller players because it requires less of a stretch for the arms, and makes the instrument feel lighter by moving the center of gravity nearer to the player.
-However, the straight version is more commonly used for better overall intonation.